March is Fraud Prevention Month across Canada

 Insurance fraud seems, on the surface, like a crime that doesn’t hurt anyone.
-A few extra dollars squeezed out of an insurance company doesn’t seem like it would make much of an impact on a large and successful company.
-Unfortunately, when those extra dollars are taken illegally many times over, the financial implications for insurance companies become a huge one indeed.
+A few extra dollars squeezed out of an insurance company doesn’t seem like it would be a big deal.
+Unfortunately, when those extra dollars are taken many times over, the financial implications for insurance companies becomes a huge one indeed.

 Find the Best Car Insurance Rates

 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

 From inflated claims, false injury and damage claims, and of course, large insurance crime rings, auto insurance fraud comes in all shapes and sizes.
 Some of the most common types of auto insurance fraud to be on the lookout for include:

 - Auto repair shops that deliberately cause extra damage to a vehicle that’s been involved in a collision, so the repair bill is higher.

 - Drivers who include pre-existing damage to their claim for repairs from a legitimate insured loss.

 - Medical clinics that ask claimants to sign incomplete or blank benefit forms only to bill the insurance company for services never provided.

 - Individuals who privately sell a stolen vehicle to an unsuspecting consumer after altering the vehicle identification number (VIN).

 - Staged auto thefts where the owner drives the vehicle to a remote location or hides it.
 This one, in particular, has grown in popularity due to the financial stresses brought about by the COVID-19 pandemic.